 Just as the taste of a luscious, tea-dipped madeleine — the shell-shaped, cake-like cookie — conjures the memory of his aunt for Marcel Proust in his seminal novel “In Search of Lost Time,” so a scent can fill you with nostalgic evocation and longing.

 Perhaps more than sight and sound, a scent can also define a place for you.
 For Sophie Guillon, CEO of Valmont Group, the Swiss beauty line featured at the Delamar Greenwich Harbor, among other luxe establishments, “La Serenissima” comes alive in its scents — the tang of the sea, the aroma of freshly brewed coffee served steaming as the first vaporetti (waterbuses) set off through the canals.
-Though a passionate Parisian, Venice has her heart, being the first city she visited with husband, Didier, the company’s owner and artistic director.
+Though a passionate Parisian, Venice has her heart, being the first city she visited with husband, Didier, the company’s artistic director.

 For him, sight has been the Venetian conjurer.
 Visiting the fog-swathed city on a Christmas Day, he thought it the epitome of a J.M.W.
 Turner seascape.
 Luchino Visconti’s film of the Thomas Mann novella “Death in Venice” also sprang to his mind.